yossadh/yossadh.github.io/_posts/2019-03-15-extract-pdb-sequence.md

 tags:
   - bash
 ---
-There are times that you need the sequence of the _resolved_ amino acids in an X-ray crystal structure, not the full sequence of the construct.
-If you download the FASTA sequence or check the `SEQRES` record in the PDB file, you would find the full sequence.
+There are times that you need the sequence of only the _resolved_ amino acids in an X-ray crystal structure, not the full sequence of the construct.
+If you download the FASTA sequence or check the `SEQRES` record in the PDB file, you would only find the full sequence.

 Of course, extracting sequence is easy, one just need to extract all the C-alpha from the `ATOM` record, then look at 4th column right?
 ```bash
 grep ^ATOM pdb_file | grep CA | awk '{print $4}'
 ```
-Then you can use the three-letter name as a dictionary lookup (the bash name is associative array -- fancy!) to produce one-letter name, so voilà we have a FASTA sequence?
+Then you can use the three-letter name as a dictionary lookup (the bash name is associative array -- fancy!) to produce one-letter name, so voilà we have a FASTA sequence right?

 ```bash
 declare -A aa_dict=(